tatumio/tatum-php/docs/Api/CustomerApi.md

 Deactivate customer

-<h4>2 credits per API call.</h4><br/><p>Deactivate customer is not able to do any operation.
-Customer can be deactivated only when all their accounts are already deactivated.</p>
+<h4>2 credits per API call.</h4>

+Deactivate customer is not able to do any operation.
+Customer can be deactivated only when all their accounts are already deactivated.

 ### Example